 The trip down to the port takes about 15 minutes and it makes several stops.
 There are two stops at the port, one on each end of the beach.

-There’s nothing specific you need to do in the port besides taking a walk along the beach or stare at other people’s boats or going swimming on one of the two beach areas.
+There’s nothing specific you need to do in the port besides taking a walk along the beach or stare at other people’s boats or going swimming in one of the two beach areas.
 The water is shallow and there are sun beds available for hire on parts of the beach.
 It’s not a beach to write home about, but it gets the job done if you just can’t wait to take a dip in some salty water.

 Port de Soller

-Secret tip: You’ll notice that the port is almost closed in in the bay by the surrounding cliffs.
+Secret tip: You’ll notice that the port is almost closed in the bay by the surrounding cliffs.
 If you want some great views out to the open sea, I recommend taking a little walk up the cliffs through the winding streets on the northern side of the port (where the black and white lighthouse is).
 Aim for Plaça de Santa Catarina and behold—the waves crashing into the rocks right below you!

 This is also where the entrance to the for-whatever-reason-secret maritime museum is located.
-Google Maps fails to even show it properly, but it’s there and it’s free, so you’re lucky you’re reading this, because you’ll be the only one there!
+Google Maps fails to even show it properly, but it’s there and it’s free, so you’re lucky you’re reading this because you’ll be the only one there!
 It’s actually quite nice.
 They have an English packet of information at the reception desk, it only takes maybe 15 minutes to get through, so you might as well go.

 See the route from Soller through Fornalutx to Sa Calobra and Lluc in Google Maps